AAlx0451/string/README.md

 ## Licence

-MIT.
+Unlicense.
 Just use it :)